Alps Road Trip Guide 2025 | Scenic Routes, Costs & Best Itineraries

 I recommend an e-SIM with Airalo.
 With them, I bought a plan of 10 GB for my whole stay in most countries.

-Top Scenic Routes for an Unforgettable Road Trip in the Alps
+Top Scenic Routes in the Alps

-Route: 4 days exploring the Swiss Alps
+Route: 4 Days in the Swiss Alps

 (Zurich – Lucerne Lake – Lauterbrunnen – Bern area – Zurich)